Merkoba/Hue/README.md

 >Rooms have a "modified" property updated after most operations inside the room.
 The public roomlist considers rooms that are a) Public b) Claimed and c) Current date - modified date is lower than this configuration.

 "youtube_enabled"
 >Whether youtube features are enabled.
-If disabled, youtube urls and search terms will be discarded when /radio is used.
+If disabled, youtube urls and search terms will be discarded when /radio or /tv are used.
+There are checks both in the client and server.

+"twitch_enabled"
+>Whether twitch features are enabled.
+If disabled, twitch urls will be discarded when /tv is used.
 There are checks both in the client and server.

 "heartbeat_interval"
 >This is a heartbeat used to check whether a user is still properly connected to the system.
 It is a simple check that tests if socket.nickname is undefined.
 If it is undefined it sends a signal that refreshes the page.
 This is probably not necesary since Socket.IO has it's own heartbeat feature so this interval can be a lot bigger, but previous problems lead to this implementation, so it's a safety measure.